tom-milner/Spotify-Vinyl/README.md

 ## NOTE
 At the moment, this only works if the Spotify account is already _active_ on a device - e.g. currently playing or paused.
 This project cannot start spotify on a chosen device (yet).

 The project is built using PlatformIO.
-TO use it yourself, populate `credentials.h` with your wifi details and Spotify developer details.
+To use it yourself, populate `credentials.h.b` with your wifi details and Spotify developer details and rename it to `credentials.h`